koii-network/docs/develop/microservices-and-tasks/task-development-kit-tdk/using-the-task-namespace/timestamp-round-and-slot.md

 }
 ```

-You can aslo use this function in audit or submit process and return the result, which would be the timestamp for your task:
+You can also use this function in audit or submit process and return the result, which would be the timestamp for your task:

 ```javascript
 async function auditTask(roundNumber) {